Haven-Rau/Pokemon_Catching_Adventure/README.md

 )
 ```

-For this game, I only included pokeballs, greatballs, ultraballs, and masterballs, with each ball containing a different catch probability multiplier.
+For this game, I only included pokeballs, greatballs, ultraballs, and masterballs.
+Each ball contains a different catch probability multiplier, with higher multipliers in ascending order to their position.

 ```sql
 insert into pokeball (pokeball_id,pokeball_name,catch_rate_mult)